 The sun’s ultraviolet rays can cause the paint to fade and change color over time, making exterior paint look lighter.
 This is why it’s important to choose a paint with good UV protection if you’re using it on an exterior surface.

 The bottom line

-While there are many factors impacting the final look and color of your paint, if you have used high-quality paint and have applied it properly, the paint should look very similar to the swatch shade you selected.
+While many factors impact the final look and color of your paint, if you have used high-quality paint and applied it properly, the paint should look very similar to the swatch shade you selected.

-Also, by taking the time to test the paint color first, you can avoid any surprises and be confident that you’ll love the way your walls look once they’re painted.
+Also, by taking the time to test the paint color first, you can avoid any surprises and be confident that you’ll love how your walls look once they’re painted.